kiranc4560/FwUpdateLs9/README.md

  known Bug:
-	as of now have an issue in capturing the Complete logs. in feature will fix it
+	as of now have an issue in capturing the Complete logs. in feature will fix it. latest firmware version should be greater the the staging firmware version.